What Should You Be Doing?

 There are many CRM systems out there to suit all needs.
 Mailchimp is one such system that is popular with both small and large businesses.
 It’s of special interest to small businesses as it’s free to use for emailing lists of up to 2000 entries with ample free email capacity each month.
 The system gives plenty of detail and stats about the emails you send and you can use either their own templates or you can create your own (which we’d recommend as part of your overall branding) html templates.

 We’ve left this until the end as it really does incorporate all of the above and would take up a vast number of posts on its own to even get near to touching the tip of the iceberg.

-If you are looking for a digital marketing strategy for a brand, social media is the new kid on the block, a social media strategy should definitely be a part of your overall marketing strategy and online marketing plan.
+If you are looking for a digital marketing strategy for a brand, social media is no longer the new kid on the block, it’s now firmly on the list of internet marketing strategies and not the ‘my kids use it’ space it once was seen as.
+A social media strategy should definitely be a part of your overall marketing strategy and online marketing plan.
 Now more than ever, social media marketing has become the biggest driver of qualified traffic to your website.
 Social media marketing has the ability to lift your brand profile high above your competitors and if you’re a small business, to take on the big boys and girls and get to the clients and customers first.

 Remember though, social media isn’t about posting pictures of your breakfast (unless you’re a breakfast cereal producer).
 Posts need to be intelligently constructed, reflect your brand and brand values, connect with your customers and potential customers and be a part of your overall digital marketing campaign to get any results at all.
 Social media for brands is about attracting, retaining and responding.